 The outsourced activities and services fall under the purview of both the Internal Audit and the Compliance function.
 The recognised statutory auditor may access the outsourced activity or service at any time in order to carry out their audit.

 The following important or critical services are currently outsourced externally:

-- the administrative management of salaries

 - Investment Management Asset management

 - IT infrastructure

 - Use of Sales Force (Cloud)

 - Use of O365 (Cloud)

 - Archives